sensu/sensu-docs/content/sensu-go/5.16/api/users.md

 #### EXAMPLE {#usersusergroups-delete-example}

-In the following example, an HTTP DELETE request is submitted to the `/users/:user/groups` API to remove the user `alice` from all groups within Sensu, resulting in a successful HTTP `204 No Content` response.
+In the following example, an HTTP DELETE request is submitted to the `/users/:user/groups` API endpoint to remove the user `alice` from all groups within Sensu, resulting in a successful HTTP `204 No Content` response.

 {{< highlight shell >}}
 curl -X DELETE \